jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 Furthermore, airlines might realize significant cost and time savings in their refueling operations.
 With replaceable tanks, hydrogen refilling stations would not necessarily need to be in the immediate vicinity of aircraft landing locations.
 Instead, pre-filled tanks could be swapped out efficiently, potentially reducing turnaround times compared to on-site refilling.
 This approach could also mitigate some of the time-consuming security measures associated with local refilling operations.

 Returning to the EC 406/2010, beyond the aforementioned language specifications, studying the EC 406/2010 reveals that it lacks any direct references to aircraft applications.
 Additionally, the EC 406/2010 specifies additional potential limitations, particularly in its testing requirements.
 These requirements may exceed available economic resources, as they stipulate that multiple #glspl("swith") specimens must undergo a single experimental test.
-This demand for multiple specimens is not unique to the EC 406/2010, but it also appears in the ISO 11119-3:2020 @11119_3_ISO.
-A notable example is found in ISO-11119-3, paragraph 8.2.1, which explicitly states: #emp_[A minimum of 30 cylinders of the new design shall be made available for prototype testing].
+This demand for multiple specimens is not unique to the EC 406/2010, but it also appears in the #gls("iso") 11119-3:2020 @11119_3_ISO.
+A notable example is found in the #gls("iso") 11119-3, paragraph 8.2.1, which explicitly states: #emp_[A minimum of 30 cylinders of the new design shall be made available for prototype testing].

 The necessity for multiple #glspl("swith") samples is highly undesirable due to the cost-intensive and time-consuming nature of their manufacturing process.
 To illustrate this point, consider the dimensions of the #gls("cfrp", long:true) tubes involved: for small aircraft, these range between around 7 and 15 meters in span length @APUS_0, while for large aircraft, they can extend up to approximately 80 meters @link_Lufthansa_Airbus_380.
 It is important to recall that a #gls("swith") consists of a wing with multiple structure-integrated tubes.
 The integration of multiple tubes, rather than a single one, is driven by the need to optimally utilize all available space within the wing.